Honey Lemonade: Classic Recipe Plus 6 Refreshing Twists

 White sugar lemonade requires boiling water to dissolve the crystals into a syrup first, then cooling before mixing.
 Honey skips that step entirely because it's already liquid — just stir it into room-temperature lemon juice and it blends right in.
 The result is a lemonade you can make in under 10 minutes from start to first sip.

 Different honey varieties also let you customize the flavor profile.
-Wildflower honey gives a complex, multi-floral lemonade.
-Clover honey keeps things light and clean.
-Orange blossom honey adds a natural citrus harmony that tastes like it was meant for lemonade.
+Wildflower honey gives a complex, multi-floral lemonade perfect for sophisticated summer entertaining.
+Clover honey keeps things light and clean for classic crowd-pleasing lemonade.
+Orange blossom honey adds a natural citrus harmony that tastes like it was meant for lemonade — our top recommendation for premium summer drinks.

 Classic Honey Lemonade Ingredients